 Firstly, your car won't be covered if it's stolen or damaged while in storage.
 Secondly, you could see a premium increase in the spring when you go to get a new policy so you can drive it again.

 For example, if you had an at-fault accident while you were driving the previous year, and you had an accident forgiveness clause on your policy, if you cancel that policy, you lose that benefit when you apply for a new policy.

 In other words, cancelling a policy completely may put you in the high-risk driver category.
 You definitely don’t want that.
 A motorist who is considered high risk is almost certain to pay a higher premium than those who aren’t tagged with that classification.

 Find your best car insurance rate by comparing car insurance quotes from 30+ providers in a single search.
 Start saving today!

-You will likely want to keep comprehensive coverage, which is the part of your car insurance that covers you in case of damage due to storms, fires, or theft.
-Fortunately, car insurance companies understand the reality of driving in Canada in warm weather and the need to store cars over the winter months.
+Regardless, keep the comprehensive coverage, which is the part of your car insurance that covers you in case of damage due to storms, fire, or theft.

 You have a few other options for a vehicle you drive in the summer months and store over the winter.
 If your car is older, you may be eligible for classic car insurance.
-This insurance is designed for cars driven a modest amount during warm months.
-You may also have other options for auto policies that could cover the car or truck you drive in the warm months, and also snow vehicles you use in the winter.
+This type of insurance is designed for vehicles driven a modest amount during warmer months.

-The best way to find a company to give you an auto insurance policy that will provide the right amount of coverage at the right price is to locate companies and quotes and compare them.
-You can use InsuranceHotline.com to find insurance quotes and information about your best choices of insurance for cars that are stored over the winter in Canada.
+The best way to find a company to give you a car insurance policy that will provide the right amount of coverage at a price that suits your budget is to compare policies and premiums from a broad range of insurers.